productml/blurr/docs/Data Transform Config (DTC).md

 ![Blocks](images/blocks-intro.png)

-The Window DTC generates model features relative to a block.
+The Window DTC generates data relative to a block.
+This is especially useful for building features for machine learning models.

 ![Window](images/window.png)